 nDash.co was founded and designed based on the success our former content marketing agency had working with freelancers.
 When the agency, nDash Marketing, switched from an SLA structure to one where clients purchased credits and could “spend” them however they wanted, clients were thrilled.
 They saw how much value there was in not being locked into buying a set amount of content each month.

 You can take advantage of this method without too much change to your existing pricing model.
 The most common methods for pricing agency services are:

 If you use a retainer model, simply make your SLA more flexible so that the amount in their retainer can be applied to any content service and does not expire.
 If you use a fixed fee or hourly rate, price each content piece according to your overhead for writing and management.

 With the right structure and pricing model in place for your content creation services, you can move on to what really matters most.
 Execution.

 Successfully Delivering Your Content Creation Services

-You know the role that content plays for inbound marketing.
+You know the role that content plays in inbound marketing.
 You know how to structure your services to meet client needs.
 And you know how to price these services to fit client budgets.
-Combined, these concepts give you what you need to sell content services as part of your HubSpot agency.
+Combined, these concepts give you what you need to sell content creation as a service as part of your HubSpot agency.

 Once you sell clients on the benefits of these services, it’s time to deliver.
 And with so many pieces of content to deliver and a never-ending demand for new ideas, executing can often feel easier said than done.